What is beer and what beer do we stock?

 Pilsner: Originating from the Czech Republic, this pale lager is known for its crisp, refreshing taste and pronounced hop bitterness.

-Helles: A German-style pale lager that is slightly maltier and less hoppy than a Pilsner, offering a smooth, balanced flavor.
+Helles: A German-style pale lager that is slightly maltier and less hoppy than a Pilsner, offering a smooth, balanced flavour.

-Dunkel: A dark lager from Germany, characterized by its rich, malty flavor with notes of caramel and chocolate.
+Dunkel: A dark lager from Germany, characterized by its rich, malty flavour with notes of caramel and chocolate.

 Bock: A strong lager that comes in various sub-styles, including Maibock (pale and hoppy), Doppelbock (strong and malty), and Eisbock (concentrated and high in alcohol).